 Growth in Latin America

 Statistics for 2016 reveal a 15% increase in the number of parties from Latin America with Brazil climbing to third place in party rankings worldwide, in a year that saw 123 participating Brazilian parties.

 With 105 parties, Mexico ranks for the first time among the top five countries worldwide listed according to the number of participating parties in ICC Arbitration, while Peru, with 28 parties, also saw an increase from the previous year.

 Benefitting from a greater ICC presence established at the beginning of 2016, South and East Asia both saw an overall increase of 22% in the number of parties represented, with a record 82 parties from Korea.

 Meanwhile, ICC Arbitration continues to build on its foothold in North and Sub-Saharan Africa with each region securing an approximate 50% increase in the number of participating parties.
 Despite increased competition in the market, Nigeria and Turkey both achieved new statistical records, accounting for 30 and 76 parties respectively.

 Looking to the year ahead, ICC Arbitration statistics also reveal an increasingly busy period ahead with a record 1,592 pending cases – up by 61 cases compared with figures recorded at the close of business the previous year.

-ICC is set to publish a full statistical report in the first quarter of 2017 providing further insight into ICC Arbitration and its users.
+ICC is set to publish a full statistical report in the next edition of the Court Bulletin, providing further insight into ICC Arbitration and its users.